thePsguy/work.co-web-assessment/README.md

   - Ended up only using the Button from bootstrap.
 * Finally ended up using `flexbox` throughout:
   - Very actively been working with `flex` at work lately, much easier to get things done.
-  - Used media query for the product cards' mobile view: [link in code](https://github.com/thePsguy/work.co-web-assessment/blob/c3e82e2a371b1993045fd425df351df6bbeb9622/src/components/ProductItem.css#L11)
+  - Used media query for the product cards' mobile view: [link to code](https://github.com/thePsguy/work.co-web-assessment/blob/c3e82e2a371b1993045fd425df351df6bbeb9622/src/components/ProductItem.css#L11)
   - For a non complicated UI like this, using `flex`, I believe, gave me more control over the UI than I would have had with bootstrap.
  * Icons:
     - `material-ui/icons` used for icons in sketch what were just lines (just the `X` for now)